 The Roller Coaster of Learning a Language

 People ask me all the time if I am fluent in Spanish.
-My response, as you can probably imagine, is a little bit ironic (I will probably never learn): what does fluent mean?
-Obviously, my Spanish is better than people who just come and stay for a year, but it is not perfect, and there are days when I get so frustrated because I don’t feel like I can truly express myself.
+My response, as you can probably imagine, is a little bit ironic (I will probably never learn): “What does fluent mean?”
+Obviously, after living abroad in Spain for so long, my Spanish is better than people who just come and stay for a year, but it is not perfect and there are days when I get so frustrated because I don’t feel like I can truly express myself.
 So am I fluent?
 I guess so―I work, socialize, think, dream, etc. in Spanish without a problem, most of the time.
 However, my Spanish is not perfect, and I think that the journey getting to where I am today has been a bit of a roller coaster...

-At the same time, when you are up I don’t know if you learn as much as when you are down.
-When someone tells you over and over again that it is se me da bien (I am good at…), it is easier to remember how to say those things correctly.
-Personally, I find that I learned a lot from going to Spanish class and that I learned even more from studying/reading in Spanish, but I learn the most from friends (or my brother) who make fun of me when I say something wrong.
+At the same time, when you are on a language high as everything seems easy, I don’t always know if you learn as much as when you are down and frustrated.
+When someone tells you over and over again that it is se me da bien (I am good at…) and not me da bien, it is easier to remember how to say those things correctly.
+Personally, I find that I learned a lot from going to Spanish class and that I learned even more from studying/reading in Spanish, but I also learn a lot when I am in everyday situations with friends (or my brother) who kindly laugh at me when I say something wrong.
 Eventually, when they laugh at me enough, it sticks and I remember to say it right.

-My personal recommendations are to challenge yourself, to have fun, and to take time off when you need it.
+Our personal recommendations are to challenge yourself, to have fun (maybe try learning Spanish outside of the classroom?), and to take time off when you need it.
 There is nothing wrong with Skyping home or reading a book in English because you need a break.
-Even after being here for years I still read faster and stronger in English than Spanish, and I am okay with that.
+Even after living in Spain for years I still read faster and stronger in English than Spanish, and I am okay with that.
 And there are still days when my friends are talking and I totally zone out or say something that doesn’t make sense because I am tired (or don’t know how).
-They may laugh at me, but if I suggest that we only talk in English... well they understand what I am feeling, and let me be.

 It is a hard journey, but it is beautiful too.
-Like getting on a roller coaster, it will be fast and fun, and at some moments, scream-worthy (frustrating).
+Like getting on a roller coaster, it will be fast and fun, and at some moments, scream-worthily frustrating.

-*When I wrote my dissertation (final undergrad thesis) in Spanish, it was the first time I was constantly challenged about reflexive verbs, and se is something that was really hard for me.
+*When I wrote my dissertation (final undergrad thesis―I did my undergrad in Spain) in Spanish, it was the first time I was constantly challenged about reflexive verbs, and se is something that was really hard for me.
 My friend Alex helped me correct this paper and every other sentence seemed to have something wrong.
-On the bright side, when I wrote my master thesis, I didn’t have so many problems with se (although I moved on to other issues that needed to be worked on).
+On the bright side, when I wrote my master thesis, I didn’t have nearly so many problems with se (although I was able to recognize to other issues that needed to be worked on).